Jawz84/Blog/PowerShell Contributing.md

 I did contribute anyway eventually.
 And I realised there may be more people willing to contribute, but don't know where to start, and there does not seem to be a guide of how to start contributing to PowerShell in an easy way.
 Also there are more ways to contribute apart from contributing C# code.

+## How

+You can contribute by lending your time and expertise.
+There are so many ways to do so.
+Blogging, speaking, teaching, sharing code, writing modules, helping others on forums/channels to name a few.
+In this blog I want to focus on contributing to the PowerShell language directly.

 ## Where